 What’s it all about?

-Returning to Bournemouth for a second year (22nd-28th September 2014), BFX has been designed to celebrate and promote the visual effects, computer games and animation industry, inspire the next wave of talent and share the latest knowledge.
-BFX is separated into three distinct areas – The Academic Conference, The Festival and lastly, the Workshops
+Returning to Bournemouth in 2015, BFX has been designed to celebrate and promote the visual effects, computer games and animation industry, inspire the next wave of talent and share the latest knowledge.
+BFX is separated into four distinct areas – The Competition, The Academic Conference, The Festival and lastly, the Workshops

-This years Workshops will allow you to be tutored by some the best creative minds in the industry today.
-Some of the workshops are free to the general public, and/or included in the price of a Festival ticket or need to be purchased as a separate ticketed event.
+This year’s Workshops will allow you to be tutored by some the best creative minds in the industry today.
+Some of the workshops are free to the general public, others are included in the price of a Festival ticket, whilst some need to be purchased as a separate ticketed event.
+We will be announcing our workshops very soon.
+Workshops will take place on the 26th – 27th September and 3rd – 4th October 2015.

 Who’s it for?